-• In general, to encourage the sustainability of organizations and equality in distributing the fund, the GGP does not support the same organization in consecutive years.
+- At least 2 years of experience as an established institution is the prerequisite to apply for a GGP grant. - In general, to encourage the sustainability of organizations and equality in distributing funds, the GGP does not support the same organization in consecutive years.